-In this study, I will focus on Latvia due to its quick-changing economic status, making it an appropriate case study to examine if land-use change can be linked to socio-economic events.
+In this study, I will focus on Latvia due to its quick-changing socio-economic status, making it an appropriate case study to examine if land-use change can be linked to socio-economic events.
 The two events I will examine are (1) the Soviet Union collapse in 1991 and (2) the addition of Latvia to the European Union (EU) in 2004.
 After the Soviet Union, there was an increase in abandoned land, tree cutting and percent coverage of protected areas (Prishchepov et al., 2013).
 After joining the EU, the share of large farms (intensive) increased, while the share in small farms (extensive) decreased (Csaki and Jambor, 2009).
 Ultimately, this type of analysis could be replicated for other countries to outline the impacts of shifting economic status on land-use and thus, have implications for wider aspects such as ecosystem services, the economy and human movement and urbanisation across Europe and globally.

 Objectives

 This study aims to investigate the importance of socio-economic events as drivers of land-use change in Latvia through the use of satellite imagery.
 Although the importance of socio-economic events on land-use change is acknowledged (Prishchepov et al., 2012), it remains unclear whether a recognisable, country-scale signature is left on the landscape.
 Using satellite imagery, pixel-scale analysis can be completed to determine specific land cover transitions over time, potentially unveiling a link between socio-economic events and land-use change.
 My findings will give insight into the homogeneity, or lack thereof, of the effects of socio-economic events on a country-scale.
-Results will further reveal the patterns of transition between each land-use type, including extensive, intensive and abandoned land.
-Ultimately, the importance of socio-economic events as a driver of land-use change will be obtained, permitting predictions about land-use under changing socio-economic conditions to be made.
+Results will reveal the transition patterns between each land-use type, including extensive, intensive and abandoned land.
+Ultimately, my study will uncover the importance of socio-economic events as a driver of land-use change in Latvia, permitting predictions about land-use under changing socio-economic conditions to be made.

 Research questions and hypotheses